sanjay51318/My-CI-Project/README.md

 # My-CI-Project
-The Repo is to deploy CI/CD Automation to the code
+The Repo is to deploy CI/CD Automation to the codE.

+Check Jenkins